simplespace-cat/GitHub-desktop/docs/technical/editor-integration.md

 ### Support for JetBrains Toolbox editors

-Now GitHub Desktop support editors installed through JetBrains Toolbox.
+Now GitCub support editors installed through JetBrains Toolbox.
 The technique used to achieve that is using `jetBrainsToolboxScriptName` field to check if, in the default section for scripts in JetBrainsm Toolbox, a script with the corresponding name exists.